Sina Corporation: Partnership

-Sina cooperates with other web-based companies such as People, Nanfang Daily, Lifeweek and Xinhuanet, etc. Apart from the media partners, its clients include Microsoft, DELL, IBM, Motorola, and Kodak.
+Sina cooperates with other web-based companies such as People, Nanfang Daily, Lifeweek and Xinhuanet, etc. Apart from the media partners, its clients include Microsoft, Dell, IBM, Motorola, and Kodak.
 Recently Sina started developing its business in the field of wireless internet, in the meantime collaborating with China Mobile, China Telecom, Ericsson.

 On January 13, 2004, Sina and Yahoo started to jointly provide online auction services in China; in response to this, EachNet (易趣網), which cooperates with eBay, lowered its registration fee in early February 2004 in order to keep its market share.

 Sina also sponsors the annual ChinICT conference held at the Tsinghua Science Park.

 Recently, Sina has begun collaborating with Qihoo 360 on internet security.
 Through this collaboration, Qihoo 360 intend to provide Sina Weibo tech support in order to protect Weibo from hackers and viruses.
-As of April 24, 2012 an official statement has not yet been made announcing the collaboration.
+As of April 24, 2012, an official statement has not yet been made announcing the collaboration.

 Features

 Multiple services

 Sina provides Internet services to the Chinese population around the world.
 In every localized website, there are over thirty integrated channels, including news, sports, technology information, finance, advertising services, entertainment, fashion, and travel.

 Sina is a multiple-service provider, its major services are SMS, eMail, Search, Games, Match, Entertainment, Sina Sports, Sina Blog, and Sina Microblogging.
 Sina Blog (中文: 新浪博客) is the blog service of Sina, which features the blogs of celebrities, including the most popular blog in the world, the one of Xu Jinglei.
 Sina Weibo is an equivalent to Tencent Weibo.
 Many celebrities from mainland China, Taiwan and also Hong Kong use Sina's Microblog as a platform to reach out to their fans and supporters.
 Some famous users on Sina's Microblog include Taiwanese hosts Dee Shu and Kevin Tsai, with more than ten million followers on their microblogs each.

-A big challenge for Sina is monetizing the massive Weibo following.
-Sina Edalat has taken several steps in that direction, and is reportedly developing a "pay-for-forward" feature.
-The feature will enable users to pay to have a message forwarded by an account with a large following.
-Sina plans to keep 20% of the revenue generated from "pay-for-forward" fees.